harness/developer-hub/docs/chaos-engineering/chaos-faults/cloud-foundry/cf-app-container-kill.md

 import CFSecrets from './shared/cf-secrets.md';
 import VSphereSecrets from './shared/vsphere-secrets.md';

-CF app container kill causes a Cloud Foundry app instance container to be killed (crash) and restarted.
+CF app container kill crashes (or kills) a Cloud Foundry app instance container and restarts it after a certain duration.

 <!-- ![CF App Container Kill](./static/images/cf-app-container-kill.png) -->

 ## Use cases
 CF app container kill:
-- Checks resilience upon app instance crash due to container unavailability.
+- Checks the resilience when the app instance crashes due to container unavailability.
 - Validates the effectiveness of disaster recovery and high availability of the app.

 ### Mandatory tunables